ankitasks1/ENCODE/README.md

    original_1.count1.txt

 In allout_1_400
-1. summit bin files for all given bed files
+1. summit bin files for all given bed files and some intermediate files
 2. Count of cleaned peaks
    cleaned_1.count.txt
 3. R script outputs for different hotspot regions cutoffs